ckeditor/ckeditor5/docs/installation/frameworks/react.md

 ### Integrating the editor from source

-In this approach, you will include a CKEditor 5 {@link installation/advanced/integrating-from-source built from source}, so you will choose the editor creator you want and the list of plugins, etc. It is more powerful and creates a tighter integration between your application and the WYSIWYG editor, however, it requires adjusting your `webpack.config.js` to CKEditor 5 needs.
+In this approach, you will include CKEditor 5 {@link installation/advanced/integrating-from-source built from source}, so you will choose the editor creator you want and the list of plugins, etc. It is more powerful and creates a tighter integration between your application and the WYSIWYG editor, however, it requires adjusting your `webpack.config.js` to CKEditor 5 needs.

 This guide assumes that you are using the [Create React App CLI](https://github.com/facebook/create-react-app) as your boilerplate and it goes through adjusting it to fit CKEditor 5 needs.
 If you use your custom webpack setup, please read more about {@link installation/advanced/integrating-from-source including CKEditor 5 built from source}.